Ganasekhar-gif/Sales_insights-data-analysis/README.md

 # Revenue and Sales Insights Data Analysis Project

+## How to View the Power BI Report
+To view the full Power BI report and explore the interactive visualizations:
+1. Download the `.pbix` file from this: (https://drive.google.com/file/d/1vl-reCqXO-ZeIUr0MimU9QVvazkioQyI/view?usp=sharing)
+2. Open the file in Power BI Desktop.

 ## Project Overview
 This project aims to analyze sales data and provide actionable insights for business decision-making.
 By examining key metrics such as revenue, sales quantity, and top-performing customers and products, we can better understand market performance and identify opportunities for growth.